Crews locate hiker reported missing on Mt. Tamalpais on Halloween night

 Officials said the hiker was reported missing by his wife, who last heard from him via text around 5:30 p.m.
 The man said he had been hiking since 2:30 p.m. and made a wrong turn, but said it would take him 90 minutes to get back to his car parked at Rock Springs trailhead.

-The hiker said his cellphone batter was also very low.
+The hiker said his cellphone battery was also very low.
 His wife said a "find my phone" app determined that the hiker was near Bon Tempe Dam.

 As crews began to plan their search, 35 members of the team responded to the park with e-bikes, an all-terrain vehicle and a drone, focusing on the trail network between Alpine Lake and Rock Springs.
 The California Highway Patrol responded with an aircraft equipped with a thermal imaging camera.